zoisite-rb/zoisite-rb/guides/source/generators.md

 ### rails_command

-You can run the Rails commands in the generated application with the [`rails_command`][] helper.
+You can run the Zoisite commands in the generated application with the [`rails_command`][] helper.
 Let's say you want to migrate the database at some point in the template ruby script: